cntgfy90/hse_mlc_final/README.md

 Problem we are solving is Multi-label classification task based on eCommerce data.
 The goal is to predict correctly the categories by text (NLP problem).
 We use BERT-like pre-trained model and transfer learning technique to apply necessary changes on the head of the model to conform to our predicition task.

 **Model description**
 BERT-like model from Hugginface (`bert-base-cased`) with tokenizer to solve NLP multi-label classification task.
 Number of classes is 15 that's reflected in updated head of the model.
 We use transfer learning approach.
+For evaluation we use `accuracy` metric.

 **Dataset**
 eCommerace dataset containing products, categories and sub-categories of different products.
 Other information is available too but we are mostly interested in `description` and category columns that we are our targets.